hyperledger-archives/education/LFS171x/composer-material/sections/section_5.md

                 ORDER BY [catchTime ASC]
 }
 ```

+## 6) Defining Access Control Rules

-## 6) Building and starting the Business Network
+## 7) Building and starting the Business Network
-Once we have created the network, we create a `Business Network Archive (BNA)` running:
+Once we have created the network, we create a `Business Network Archive (BNA)` running the following command from the directory that you ran the Yeoman generator:

 ```
 composer archive create -t dir -n .